matthew-brett/texext/doc/devel/make_release.rst

     git tag -s 0.3

-* Now you can upload the source release to PyPi.
+* Now you can upload the source release to PyPI.
 See `setuptools intro`_::

     git clean -fxd